Nov 1, 2012

 I should probably congratulate the readership of this blog.
 For CedarCrestone’s annual technology survey, we created one of the largest populations of viable, usable submissions out of any social media outlet that the survey used.
 (Note that this post was written a few years ago and never published.
 I was never going to publish this, but I decided to use this to promote Lexy’s upcoming webinar on the 2012 HR Technology Survey on November 6.)
 Viable and usable meaning that the submissions were from actual companies rather than consultants or other bloggers not in a position to answer the survey, and also sufficiently complete that the response had enough content to be included in the results tabulation.

 I think that is pretty cool, and I think there are very good reasons this happens to be a good outlet.
 I ran a reader survey a couple years ago trying to figure out who you all are.
 To my surprise, there are relatively few bloggers and consultants among you.
 Instead, I found that the great majority of my readers are actual HR practitioners, and that over half of those practitioners were at a director level or above in their organizations.
 I will have to guess that most of my readers found me through doing a web search and linking here, rather than coming in through another blog.
-I say that since I don’t participate in the blogosphere, and therefore I don’t get links from other blogs that would give me much larger amounts of inbound traffic – bloggers don’t link to other blogs that don’t li back, and I’ve long had a policy that I don’t link to every HR blog in the world.1
+I say that since I don’t participate in the blogosphere, and therefore I don’t get links from other blogs that would give me much larger amounts of inbound traffic – bloggers don’t link to other blogs that don’t li back, and I’ve long had a policy that I don’t link to every HR blog in the world.
+(1) I once had a list of blogs based on an automatic calculation of the sites I referenced the most, not sure if that is still active.

 There are 2 thoughts that I would like to point out.
 The first is a blogger issue and the second a reader issue.
 Regarding the regarding my own habits, I’ve already pointed out that I don’t really participate in the blogosphere at all any more.
 Overall, is means that my google page rank decreases as bloggers reading and commenting on each others posts makes up a huge amount of the active participation out there.
 I’ve never really cared what other bloggers think about what I write, this blog is not written for them.
 But part of the social media equation is that participation counts.
 If my early idea that you can calculate and quantify talent partly through observing page hits, authorship, and comment counts are ever viable, then this blog would probably rank much lower than another blog that gets fewer page hits but many more comments.
 There is a great value to the interactions because it multiplies the viral effect and reach of the content.
 If HR social media is ever to be successful, content owners have to be active participants in the environment, and I have been sorely unsuccessful on this front.